Last modified: August 19, 2020

 Window Functions: Retain individual row identities while providing additional calculated data.

-Usage with GROUP BY
+Usage with GROUP BY:

-clause to define partitions and ordering without collapsing rows.Aggregate Function Example: Total Sales per Product
+GROUP BY to define grouping.OVER clause to define partitions and ordering without collapsing rows.Aggregate Function Example: Total Sales per Product

 SELECT